-AG-519: a second novel PKR activator
+AG-519

-AG-519 is an orally available small molecule and our second product candidate that is a potent activator of the PKR enzyme, with comparable biochemical, cellular and in-vivo activity to AG-348.
-We initiated a placebo-controlled phase 1 clinical trial of AG-519 in healthy volunteers in the first quarter of 2016.
-This trial is an integrated single ascending dose, or SAD, and multiple ascending dose, or MAD, trial.
+AG-519 is an orally available small molecule and a potent activator of the PKR enzyme, with comparable biochemical, cellular and in-vivo activity to AG-348, and was developed as our second PKR activator.
+We were evaluating AG-519 in a placebo-controlled phase 1 integrated single ascending dose and multiple ascending dose clinical trial in healthy volunteers.
+In December 2016, we announced that we are no longer developing AG-519, and withdrew our IND for AG-519, following a verbal notification of a clinical hold from the FDA.